 To create an engaging and capturing website experience, it’s necessary to know what your customers are looking for, what stage of the funnel they’re in, and what will help them move to the next stage.

 The answers to these questions will help you boost your session duration.

-“[W]hen we’re creating and publishing a new article, we think about where it fits in the typical user journey—is it top of the funnel content, or designed to convert returning visitors?” says Nelson Jordan, co-founder of Agency Match.
+“When we’re creating and publishing a new article, we think about where it fits in the typical user journey—is it top-of-the-funnel content, or is it designed to convert returning visitors?” says Nelson Jordan of The Ecommerce Profits.

 “That information dictates which path we try and steer our users to next.
 Taking this approach has increased our time on site by close to 20% so far,” Jordan adds.

 Jennifer Lux of LyntonWeb agrees: “One of the best ways to increase average session duration is to truly understand your customer’s path to purchase.”